 - Social Work Students

-Registration has now been extended to the remaining groups of social care workers in Day Care, Supported Living and Domiciliary Care settings.
-These workers were required to apply for registration by 31 March 2017.
 New workers should applty for registration as part of induction to their new post.
 Regulations to enforce compulsory registration for these workers is being introduced by the Department of Health NI.
-This consultation is available at https://www.health-ni.gov.uk/consultations/northern-ireland-social-care-council-social-care-workers-prohibition-and-fitness-workers-amendment and is open until 1 September 2017.

 You can search for an individual’s registration online through the NISCC Public Register .
 This will tell you whether the person is registered, the type of registration they hold (social work, social care or student) and the town where they are employed.

-Nominated managers within social care organisations can access registration information for their employees through their secure access on the NISCC Online Portal.
+Nominated managers within social care organisations can access registration information for their employees through their secure access on the Social Care Council Online Portal.

 Contact Us if you cannot find a worker on the Public Register, or if you have a query about a registered worker.